 Here are some examples of minimum required GMAT scores.

-However, most MBA program don’t require a GMAT (or GRE for that matter).
-Typically, the essential entry requirements are that you (a) hold a bachelor degree in any discipline and (b) have multiple years of relevant work experience.
+It is also reassuring to know that most MBA programs don’t require a GMAT (or GRE for that matter).
+Typically, the essential entry requirements are that you (a) hold a bachelor’s degree in any discipline and (b) have multiple years of relevant work experience.
 Even without a degree, you may be admitted based on an extensive work history.

 English language requirements will apply if the business school teaches in English.
 If you don’t automatically pass based on citizenship or work history, the Stanford Graduate School of Business accepts three English-language proficiency tests: Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), and Pearson Test of English (PTE).